ooz/blog/2020/corona-sky/README.md

 ## The Soundtrack

-*Update 2022-03-11*: all songs are also very suitable against the current war mongering.
+Update 2022-03-11: all songs are also very suitable for staying sane in war propaganda times.

 German: